Wednesday, September 25, 2024

 Shiloh and the Attack on Sherman

 Wednesday last, Mark (Blood Mud and Steel), David (The Ragged Soldier), Chris (Horse and Musket Gaming), and Tony (Prometheus in Aspic) joined in to refight the opening stages of the Battle of Shiloh.
 For a brief background on the battle, see my post My God!
 We are attacked!
 Mark and Tony took on Sherman's command while David and Chris settled into the roles of the attacking CSA.
 When the fighting opens, the general battle situation is illustrated in the map of the gaming table below.
-The battle opens at 7:45am when the first wave of Confederate attacks against Sherm at Shiloh Church begins.
+The battle opens at 7:45am when the first wave of Confederate attacks against Sherman at Shiloh Church begins.

 Situation at 7:45am.